limcuili/oystercard/README.md

-This is Week 2 of Makers.
+This is Week 2 of Makers - Pair Programming

 # oystercard